Core Concepts

 Plans

-A Plan represents a subscription tier or pricing model.
+A Plan represents a purchase tier or pricing model.
 Plans define:

 - Plan Reference (